jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3c.md

-+++
-title=  "The Propensity to Save" description=  "the Propensity to Save" date=  2020-01-01 image=  "/covers/wn.jpg" linkbtext=  "Chapter 3b" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-3b" linkftext=  "Chapter 3d" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-3d" heading=  "Chapter 3c" icon=  "/icons/smith.png"
-+++
+---
+heading: "Chapter 3c"

-## The Origin of the Propensity to Save
+title: "The Origin of the Propensity to Save"
+linkTitle: "Chapter 3c"
+date: 2020-01-11
+image: "/covers/wn.jpg"
+description: "The 1772 credit crunch was resolved naturally because it did not have profit maximization "
+linkb: "/research/smith/wealth-of-nations/book-2/chapter-3b"
+linkbtext: "chapter-3b"
+linkf: "/research/smith/wealth-of-nations/book-2/chapter-3d"
+linkftext: "chapter-3d"
+author: Adam Smith
+icon: /icons/smith.png
+---

 <!-- regarding profusion misconduct -->

-{{< s v="28" >}} Regarding profusion, The passion for present enjoyment is the principle which prompts us to spend.
+{{< s v="28" >}} Regarding profusion, **the passion for present enjoyment** is the principle which prompts us to spend.
 - It is sometimes violent and very difficult to restrain, leading to wastefulness.
 - Generally, it is only momentary and occasional.

-The desire of bettering our condition is the principle which prompts to save.
+**The desire of bettering our condition** is the principle which prompts to save.
 - It is a desire which is generally calm and dispassionate.
 - It comes with us from birth and stays with us until we die.